Top 5 Car and Truck Cell Phone Boosters for 2022

 ⁶ Cellular phones and devices operate across multiple bands of cellular frequency.
 See the table at the bottom of our Cellular Frequency Bands web page for more information about these bands and which carriers use them.

 ⁷ A non-magnetic option (NMO) antenna is permanently mounted in the vehicle’s roof by a professional installer.
 NMO-mounted antennas are frequently used in fleet vehicles.

-⁸ The Cel-Fi GO M’s booster enclosure and connectors are NEMA 4 rated, which protects against falling dirt and windblown dust, rain, sleet, snow, splashing water, hose directed water, and the formation of ice.
+⁸ The Cel-Fi GO G32 Mobile’s booster enclosure and connectors are NEMA 4 rated, which protects against falling dirt and windblown dust, rain, sleet, snow, splashing water, hose directed water, and the formation of ice.
 Read more about NEMA enclosure types (PDF).

 ⁹ Cell signal booster systems must use coax cables that match the booster’s impedance.
 50-ohm mobile boosters use 50-ohm coax (including LMR‑100 and RG174).